 The findings of AEO5 highlight the need for the region to focus on energy security, as energy demand is expected to grow as much as 2.3 times over long-term projections to 2040, in the business-as-usual scenario.
 ASEAN’s energy demand continues to surpass global growth, driven mainly by economic development.

-While sustainability concerns calls for cleaner energy sources, at present, the region is prioritising the use of affordable and locally available resources at present.
+While sustainability concerns call for cleaner energy sources, at present, the region is prioritising the use of affordable and locally available resources at present.

 This has led the region to continue to rely heavily on fossil fuels, with coal outstripping natural gas as the main fossil fuel to meet electricity demand starting in 2020.